-The investments which have environmental and social characteristics are investments which have undergone Candriam's proprietary ESG analysis.
+The investments which have environmental and social characteristics are investments which have been subject to Candriam's proprietary ESG analysis and are eligible on the basis of their ESG rating.
 In addition, these investments must respect Candriam's exclusion policy concerning controversial activities and the normative filter.
 The investments which have E/S characteristics must demonstrate good governance practices.

 Sustainable investments are defined on the basis of Candriam's proprietary ESG analysis.
-An issuer which respects Candriam's exclusion filters is eligible as a sustainable investment on the basis of its ESG rating.
+An issuer which respects Candriam's exclusion filters is eligible as a sustainable investment on the basis of an ESG rating reflecting high sustainability standards.